dwhjames/datomisca/doc/getstarted.md

 val entity: Entity = conn.database.entity(eid)
 ```

-As before, `conn.database` retrieve the currently available value of the
+As before, `conn.database` retrieves the currently available value of the
 database, and the `entity` method looks up the entity map for a given
 identifier.